Khattri-Lab/Publications_webpage/index.md

 # synergize AI, machine vision and microscopy

 AI-based microscopy machine vision research is a highly interdisciplinary field requiring good knowledge of machine learning, computer vision, microscopy and the associated biomedical applications.
-We develop new deep learning and computer vision algorithms driven by real biomedical applications, we also generalize or productionize existing deep learning and computer vision algorithms for high-dimenstional microscopy images, so that more people can access to the high-end algorithms in their biomedical research.
-To do this, we are building a diverse group with different expertise and embrace extensive internal and external collaborations.
+We develop new deep learning and computer vision algorithms driven by real biomedical applications for R&D. We also generalize or productionize existing algorithms for high-dimenstional microscopy images, so that biomedical researchers are accesible to more the high-end AI algorithms.
+Currently, our focus is applications arose from whole-body or whole-organ imaging using lightsheet flurorescence microscopy (LSFM).
+But, the methods and tools are mostly generalizable for other modalities.
+In our group, we are building a diverse team with different expertises and embrace extensive internal and external collaborations.

 {:.center}